railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 Now that the collector stack is up, let's build and instrument an application!

-*Note: The full source code for the <a href="https://github.com/railwayapp-templates/opentelemetry-collector-stack/tree/main/exampleApp" target="_blank">express app</a> that we will build is availalbe in the Open Telemetry Collector repository that you forked in the previous steps.*
+*Note: The full source code for the <a href="https://github.com/railwayapp-templates/opentelemetry-collector-stack/tree/main/exampleApp" target="_blank">express app</a> that we will build is available in the Open Telemetry Collector repository that you forked in the previous steps.*

 ### Create and initialize the project